Skip to main content

 Technical Analysis

-CVE-2026-1412 is a command injection vulnerability identified in Sangfor's Operation and Maintenance Security Management System, specifically affecting versions 3.0.0 through 3.0.12.
-The vulnerability resides in the HTTP POST request handler component, particularly in the /fort/audit/get_clip_img endpoint.
-An attacker can manipulate the frame/dirno parameter in the POST request to inject arbitrary operating system commands.
-This injection occurs because the input is not properly sanitized or validated before being passed to system-level command execution functions.
-The vulnerability can be exploited remotely without requiring any authentication or user interaction, making it highly accessible to attackers.
-The CVSS v4.0 base score is 6.9, reflecting a medium severity level due to the network attack vector, low complexity, and no privileges or user interaction needed.
-The impact includes potential unauthorized command execution, leading to data breaches, system compromise, or service disruption.
-Although no known exploits are currently active in the wild, the public disclosure of the exploit details increases the risk of exploitation.
-The lack of available patches at the time of reporting necessitates immediate mitigation efforts by affected organizations.
+CVE-2026-1412 identifies a command injection vulnerability in the Sangfor Operation and Maintenance Security Management System, specifically affecting versions 3.0.0 through 3.0.12.
+The vulnerability resides in the HTTP POST request handler for the /fort/audit/get_clip_img endpoint, where the frame/dirno parameter is not properly sanitized before being used in system commands.
+This improper input validation allows an attacker to inject arbitrary commands that the system executes with the privileges of the affected service.
+The vulnerability is remotely exploitable without any authentication or user interaction, increasing the attack surface significantly.
+The CVSS v4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and partial impacts on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
+Although no known exploits are currently observed in the wild, the public disclosure of the exploit code increases the risk of exploitation.
+The affected product is used for security management and operation and maintenance tasks, making it a critical component in enterprise and infrastructure environments.
+The lack of available patches at the time of disclosure necessitates immediate mitigation efforts to reduce risk.

 Potential Impact